ZealynxSecurity/pools/README.md

 ## Running tests

+For testing contracts, from the repository root, run `yarn test:contracts`.
+Under the hood, this runs the forge testing suite, so you can pass any flag as you would directly to forge.
+For example, to run the SimpleInterestPool tests in watch mode, with logging enabled, you would run: `yarn test:contracts -w -vvv --match-contract SimpleInterestPool`

 ## Running the demo app

 The demo app can technically be run on any blockchain node, but we generally expect a local Ethereum node to be running on portfolio 8545.
 We use [anvil](https://github.com/foundry-rs/foundry/tree/master/anvil).